What exactly are Employee Referral Programs?

 How can companies benefit from having Employee Referral Programs?

 Trends of data-driven recruiting have resulted in the need for optimizing the most important hiring metrics.
-Since employee referral programs are known to reduce time and cost to hire and improve retention and quality of hire, many recruiters have turn to referrals looking to improve their hiring productivity.
+Since employee referral programs are known to reduce time and cost to hire and improve retention and quality of hire, many recruiters have turned to referrals looking to improve their hiring productivity.

 How can Employee Referrals improve quality of hire?

-As mentioned before, employee referral programs are internal method for finding job candidates.
+As mentioned before, employee referral programs are an internal method for finding job candidates.
 In these programs, existing employees are involved in recruiting by suggesting candidates from their networks for your firm's open positions.
 Because your existing employees know best who your ideal candidate, also known as candidate persona, is, they are the ones that recommend candidates who make the best cultural fit for your company.

 How can Employee Referrals reduce turnover rates and improve employee retention?

-Employee retention is highly related to quality of hire.
+Employee retention is highly related to the quality of hire.
 The better the quality of hire, the better employee retention.
 This makes sense because if the candidate makes a good match from the beginning, it is very likely that they will stay longer with your company.
 If you hire someone who is not a good fit, they will leave sooner.
 Candidates that come from other sources such as job boards, don't know about you as an employee as much as candidates who talk to your current employees.

 In addition, there is a lot of interesting research that proves that employees who have successfully referred a candidate for an open position, stay longer with the company than employees that haven’t.
 This is because employees who refer a candidate that gets hires have the sense of achievement and contribution to the company.
 They also tend to be much engaged and motivated compared to employees that don't refer.